Showing posts with label Inspiration. Show all posts

 In two days, I run my first marathon.
 I have been training for a long time for this, both mentally and physically.
 Most of my time spent training has been by myself.
 But that doesn’t mean that I have not had a lot of help and support along the way.
 As I run my marathon on Sunday, I plan to have a person every mile to inspire me.
 Some of them have inspired me physically, some have inspired me mentally and some are just inspiring in general.

-Mile 1: Mira, who was my first running buddy.
+Mile 1: M, who was my first running buddy.
 She was the one who helped me get through my first long run.
 We used to run along the levee in New Orleans, from work back to our room, which was a 10 mile run.
 She was great company and a fabulous running partner.
 I ran my first Half Marathon with her by my side the entire time.

-Mira and I at the Newburyport Green Stride Half in October
+M and I at the Newburyport Green Stride Half in October

 Mile 2: Dad.
 My father was my first fan, and is still my greatest fan.
 He has sacrificed many a Sunday morning to not only cheer me on but to take photos, run the 5k races and even sometimes jump in to finish the last quarter mile with me.
 He even brought water and Gatorade for Mira and I when we ran our first long run.